AssociateKmsKey - Amazon CloudWatch Logs

 Important

 CloudWatch Logs supports only symmetric KMS keys.
-Do not use an associate an asymmetric KMS key with your log group.
+Do not use an associate an asymmetric KMS key with your log group or query results.
 For more information, see Using Symmetric and Asymmetric Keys.

 It can take up to 5 minutes for this operation to take effect.